eobert2493/plantuml-editor/README.md

 # PlantUML Editor

 Design, split, and export PlantUML diagrams faster.
 This app is a focused, full‑screen PlantUML workspace with a Monaco editor, intelligent sectioning for large sequence diagrams, and one‑click exports (including stacked PDF).
-It’s built for engineers and architects who want an instant preview, smart navigation, and keyboard‑driven workflow.
+It's built for engineers and architects who want an instant preview, smart navigation, and keyboard‑driven workflow.

 ### Demo
 https://plantuml-editor.lovable.app/